jaballer/postmark-api-mcp/deploy-instructions.md

 2. Use HTTPS for all communications
 3. Implement rate limiting to prevent abuse
 4. Regularly update dependencies to patch security vulnerabilities
+5. Use secure message streams in Postmark
+6. Implement proper error handling and logging

 ## Scaling